vincentklaiber/dotfiles/README.md

 1. Export `Transmit.app`, `Sequel Pro.app` favorites to Dropbox.
 2. Check all GIT repositories for uncommitted changes.
-3. Add latest homestead settings to `dotfiles` repository.
-4. Save latest `Sublime Text.app` and `PhpStorm.app` settings.
+4. Save latest `PhpStorm.app` settings.
 5. Reconsider all applications, binaries and tools in `scripts`.

 ## License